Kappa Arietis

-Kappa Arietis, Latinized from κ Arietis, is the Bayer designation for a binary star in the northern constellation of Aries.
+Kappa Arietis is a binary star system in the northern constellation of Aries.
+Its name is a Bayer designation that is Latinized from κ Arietis, and abbreviated Kappa Ari or κ Ari.
 The combined apparent visual magnitude of the pair is 5.02, making the system bright enough for it to be dimly visible to the naked eye as a white-hued point of light.
 It is located approximately 181 light-years from the Sun based on parallax, and is drifting further away with a radial velocity of +11.5 km/s.

 The binary nature of this system was announced in 1918 by Lick Observatory.
 It is a double-lined spectroscopic binary with an orbital period of 15.3 days and an eccentricity of 0.61.
 Both components displaying the spectral properties of an Am, or metallic-lined star.
 They have nearly the same brightness and their mass ratio is 1.03; very close to equal.